 The quality of internet service, for most people, boils down to just one thing – speed.
 However, most don’t even know what internet speed exactly means or how much they actually require.
-This results in people paying extra for a superfast internet service that they hardly use.
+This results in people paying extra for internet service that they hardly use.

-This need for speed is why people often hesitate to buy cheap internet plans, assuming they offer low speeds.
+This need is why people often hesitate to buy cheap internet plans, assuming they offer low speeds.
 The truth is, cheap plans do offer low speeds, but not everyone needs to have the 1Gbps internet speed.

 While you may like to flaunt your superfast internet speed to friends and family, are you really willing to spend thousands of dollars extra every year just so you can show off?